A lot of the Ironman plans I looked at rely on Training Zones. Either POWER zones or HEART RATE training zones.

 I DO like and follow zone based training however I am not entirely convinced of the accuracy of my Zones over longer durations.
 Taking an arbitrary measure of what I can do for an hour and then extrapolating a fraction of that to >>9 hours seems to me like something to approach with care.

-My understanding is that my/your CP curve will have several inflexion points, which vary by individual for a fixed FTP.
-You could do 3- or 4- hour rides most days and I could do nothing over an hour most days, yet our FTP (assuming identical weight) could be the same based on a 20 minute test protocol.
-Yet you could be notably faster over longer distances over multiple-hours.
+My understanding is that my/your CP curve will have several inflexion points, which vary for individual even with a fixed FTP, this is because our bodies’ energy sources and endurance capabilities vary.
+You could do 3- or 4- hour rides most days and I could do nothing over an hour most days, yet our FTP (assuming identical weight) could be the same based on a 20-minute test protocol.
+Yet you could be notably faster over longer distances over multiple hours.
 Perhaps your pedalling technique is better (less energy required) or you are more aero (less energy required) or just simply that you exhibit a higher aerobic coupling than me because of your training regime.
 So your inflexion point at over 3 hours would be higher than mine.
 ‘Obviously’ you will perform better over the 5/6 hours of an Ironman bike.

 So whilst I always have done lots of Zone 2 training, it’s fairly clear that I need to do it for significantly extended periods as I’ve hardly ever done that and will definitely need to do that for my Ironman.
 If I don’t do that then I may need to do the bike in Zone 1…which I would have thought would be considerably slower 🙂